Common tumor diseases in pets: causes, symptoms and treatment options

 – Loss of appetite, weight loss or general weakness

-- Changes in the skin, such as ulcers, scaly areas or color changes
+– Changes in the skin, such as ulcers, scaly patches or color changes

-If you suspect a tumor, you should consult a veterinarian immediately to enable an accurate diagnosis and, if necessary, treatment.
+If you suspect your pet has a tumor, you should consult a veterinarian immediately to enable an accurate diagnosis and, if necessary, treatment.

-- Age (the risk of tumors increases with age)
+– Age (the risk of developing tumors increases with age)

-- Hormonal factors (e.g. breast cancer in dogs)
+– Hormonal factors (e.g., in breast cancer in female dogs)

 – Chronic inflammation or infections

-Preventive measures such as castration, adequate nutrition and protection from UV radiation can reduce the risk of developing tumors in pets.
+Preventive measures such as castration, adequate nutrition and protection from UV radiation can reduce the risk of developing tumor diseases in pets.

-What treatment options are there for tumor diseases in pets?
+What treatment options are available for tumor diseases in pets?

 – Chemotherapy